MuhammadFarag/hello-go/README.md

 }
 ```

 We can instantiate person without naming the fields, given that we provide all fields in the correct order.
-If we don't provide any of the fields, i.e. use `{}` we end up with an object with all its fields set to its corresponding zero value.
+If we don't provide any of the fields, i.e. use `{}` we end up with an object having all its fields set to the corresponding zero value.

 ```go
 a1 := person {"name 1", 1}
 a2 := person {}
 ```

-There is also the built in function `new` which creates a pointer to a zero allocation of the type, thus the following two are identical
+There is also the built in function `new` which creates a pointer to a zero allocation of the type, thus the following two declarations are identical
 ```go
 a2 := &person {}
 a3 := new(person)